 The pharmacy has enough staff.
 Team members are appropriately trained for their roles.
 They keep their skills and knowledge up to date and are supported in their development.
-Team members suggest and make changes to improve their services.
+Team members feel confident to suggest and make changes to improve their services.
 They communicate well with each other.

-Staffing levels were adequate on the day of the inspection.
-In addition to the RP, there were three pharmacy advisors, one of whom was the store manager, and a medicines counter assistant.
-The team had a good rapport and felt they could manage the workload with no undue stress and pressure.
-The staff had clearly defined roles and accountabilities, and tasks and responsibilities were allocated to individuals on a daily basis.
-Rotas were completed in advance to plan for absences, which were usually covered rearranging shifts, or by part-time staff increasing their hours.
-In an emergency, the manager would call on support from other local stores.
+Staffing was adequate on the day of the inspection consisted of the RP, and three NVQ2 level pharmacy advisors.
+A full-time accuracy checking pharmacy technician and a part-time pharmacy advisor were not working that day.
+The team clearly had a good rapport and felt they could usually comfortably manage the workload with no undue stress and pressure.
+Pharmacy team members had clearly defined roles and accountabilities and tasks were allocated to individuals daily.
+They worked regular days and hours.
+Absences were usually covered by rearranging shifts or by part-time staff increasing their hours.
+In an emergency, the pharmacy could get additional support from nearby stores.